Modern-Modpacks/awesome-packdev/README.md

 - [Modpack Index](https://www.modpackindex.com/) - Reimplementation of CurseForge's modpack list/search UI with more filters and other various features.
 - [Opticraft](https://red-studio-ragnarok.github.io/Opticraft/) - List of various 1.12.2 optimization mods including the descriptions of what they do.
 - [Useful Mods](https://github.com/TheUsefulLists/UsefulMods) - General list of mods for different versions that improve the performance of the game and fix various bugs.

+#### Fun

+- [ThisRecipeDoesNotExist](https://thisrecipedoesnotexist.modernmodpacks.site/) - Random recipe generator, can serve as a inspiration for your actual custom recipes.

 ---